ThalesGroup/scio/docs/src/user_guide/confidence_scores.rst

 The concept
 -----------

-In the context of Machine Learning, confidence scores are real numbers paired with runtime predictions, meant to inform the operator about the « level of trust » they should have regarding individual model outputs.
+In the context of Machine Learning, confidence scores are real numbers paired with runtime predictions, meant to inform the operator about the "level of trust" they should have regarding individual model outputs.
 We illustrate very common examples below for Image Classification (left) and Object Detection (right).

 |panda| |traffic|